Release of Australian Government Response

 All Australian universities have undertaken to implement the Code in a way that is consistent with their individual legislative frameworks.

-In August 2020, the Minister for Education asked Professor Sally Walker AM to review implementation of the Model Code by universities, to provide institutions with advice and suggestions on options to address any evident gaps in policies and to provide the Minister with advice on the overall alignment of relevant polices across the university sector with the principles of the Model Code.
+In August 2020, the former Minister for Education, the Hon Dan Tehan MP asked Professor Sally Walker AM to review implementation of the Model Code by universities, to provide institutions with advice and suggestions on options to address any evident gaps in policies and to provide the Minister with advice on the overall alignment of relevant polices across the university sector with the principles of the Model Code.

 Professor Walker’s advice is intended to help and support sector-wide adoption of and consistency with the principles of the Model Code, while acknowledging the autonomy of universities to adapt the Model Code to each institution’s particular context and circumstances.